As I see it, we’re not completely doomed ….. yet!

 One of my best friends from my youth told me I have a comic-book mind.
-At the time, I wasn't too excited to have my friend tag me with what I perceived as a negative label.
+At the time, I wasn't too excited about my friend tagging me with what I perceived as a negative label.
 It seemed shallow somehow.
 Over the years, I came to see the insightfulness of the observation.
 The truth is that I really do process thoughts in pictures.
 Someone can ask a question, and I envision the answer as a descriptive image, kinda like a storyboard.

 Oops, as I sit here adding the finishing touches to the "About the author" section of this site, I am laughing at myself because I have fallen into the trap of not starting talking about a routine transition FROM something TO something else.
 In fact, I finished the entire "About" section before I even realized I was supposed to be sharing about my writing.
 Telling stories and being thoughtful in such a different way is both satisfying and uncomfortable.
 The one saving grace is that, going from photographer to writer, the storytelling seems easier than, let's say, being a coal miner and becoming a gourmet chef.